DipHE Person-Centred Counselling

 What’s it about?

 This module will develop themes from Professional Practice 1 and continue to offer students the opportunity to develop their person-centred counselling practice in support of their professional work with clients.
-The module will also investigate common presenting and emerging client issues (including loss & grief), together with current themes and discourse in the field of mental health.
+The module will also investigate common presenting and emerging client issues including anxiety, depression, loss and grief, aspects of trauma and neurodiversity (not exclusive).

 What do I learn?